Johnny Matthews (rugby union): Professional career

+He left Glasgow Warriors at the end of season 2025-26.
+He left a Warriors centurion with 109 caps.
+He scored 53 tries in his time at the Warriors and is the Warriors leading forward player try-scorer.
+He joined French side Montauban on a 3 year deal.

 International career

 Matthews was born in England, but qualifies to play for Scotland as his mother is from Glasgow.
 He has represented Scotland at Under 18 and at Club XV levels.

 He was called up to the Scotland squad for the 2022 summer tour on 17 June 2022.

 He was capped by Scotland A on 25 June 2022 in their match against Chile.

 He was called up to the Scotland World Cup squad in September 2023 after an injury to Stuart McInally and made his Scotland debut against Romania on 30 September 2023 when he scored Scotland's tenth try of the game.

 His second cap came over one year later when he appeared as a substitute in Scotland's autumn international match against Portugal on 16 November 2024.

 Administrative career

 Matthews studied Sports Marketing at Leeds Beckett University.

 He was a Rugby Development Officer at North Berwick RFC from 2017 to 2018.

 Matthews was the Commercial and Community Development Manager at Boroughmuir from 2018 to 2019.

 On 19 January 2022, Matthews took the position of Commercial Manager of Watsonians.